From our lab to your lab. We innovate so that you can experiment more.

-GORE® wear are committed to producing apparel that delivers what we promise and is of highest quality.
-We want our customers to value and love our GORE® wear products, and enjoy their functionality for a long time, which is
+GORE® Wear is committed to producing apparel that delivers what we promise and is of highest quality.
+We want our customers to value and love our GORE® Wear products, and enjoy their functionality for a long time, which is

 an effective way to reduce the environmental footprint of function apparel.

 We carefully select the fabrics we use.
 The choice of fabrics, materials, methods of production, dyes and transport conditions are all taken into consideration prior to the manufacture of our products.
 To ensure optimal protection and

 performance our products are field or lab tested for their durability, appearance and quality after washes and impact (e.g. washing-, rubbing-, color fastness).

 All GORE® Wear products meet the criteria of the Oeko-Tex® Standard 100.
 Oeko-Tex® Standard 100 is an external, independent certification system for textile raw materials, intermediate and finished products and is the most